Bacanora, Sonora: History and origin of the name

-Originally this territory was inhabited by the Opata Joba Indians; in 1627 the Jesuit missionary Pedro Méndez established the first settlement; its name is derived from the Opata language, from the roots "baca", meaning reed, and "nora" meaning slope of reeds.
+Originally this territory was inhabited by the Opata Joba Indians; in 1627 the Jesuit missionary Pedro Méndez established Mission San Ignacio Bacanora.
+Its name is derived from the Opata language, from the roots "baca", meaning reed, and "nora" meaning slope of reeds.
 Bacanora became a municipality in 1932.

 Geography

 Most of the region lies in the foothills of the Sierra Madre Occidental.
 The Bacanora River crosses the area from south to north and flows into the Yaqui River, which flows across the northern region of the municipality.
 The town lies at an elevation of 1,030 meters above sea level.

 The fauna in the region is still relatively numerous with deer, puma, owls, coyote, jaguar, lynx, raccoons, skunks, eagles, to name a few, present.

 The region has been losing population due to immigration to the United States.
 Since 1995 the population has decreased 3.39%.